-Well it is, in short, a party (in a club, on the street, on the beach, wherever you can congregate a large number of people) where funk music is played (and here the word “funk” should be pronounced “funky”).
+Well, it is, in short, a party (in a club, on the street, on the beach, wherever you can congregate a large number of people) where funk music is played (and here the word “funk” should be pronounced “funky”).

 What is funk you ask?

-Well in Brazil it denotes a genre of music which originated within the favelas (it is referred to commonly as “favela music”) and consists of booty-shaking beats and incredibly vulgar lyrics (every parent's dream).
+Well in Brazil it denotes a genre of music that originated within the favelas (it is referred to commonly as “favela music”) and consists of booty-shaking beats and incredibly vulgar lyrics (every parent’s dream).

-Every Sunday there is a baile funk in Rocinha, Rio de Janeiro's largest favela, and this past week I finally made it out (I also learned that there is a happening after party in the streets).
+Every Sunday there is a baile funk in Rocinha, Rio de Janeiro’s largest favela, and this past week I finally made it out (I also learned that there is a happening after-party in the streets).